-Mbosso is a favorite upcoming Tanzanian musician.
+Mbosso biography is about a favorite upcoming Tanzanian musician.
 His birth name is Joseph Kulungi.
 He was born and brought up in Kibiti, Tanzania to a mother who was a farmer and a father who was a tout.
 Mbosso grew up in a harsh environment, so he had to grow up to be tough.
 His parents were able to train him up till high school level.

 Mbosso always had a passion for music during his growing years.
 Listening to big and famous musicians while growing, he sang with them demonstrating with his invisible musical instruments and microphone imagining himself singing to an invisible audience.
 Even while going to school, he was still hardworking helping his mother in her farming and also to sell the farm products they harvested.

 Due to his love and passion for music, Mbosso urged his parent to allow him to move to Dar es Salaam so he could pursue his dreams of becoming a musician and also be able to provide for his family to which his parents refused because of fear for his survival in a big city without any familiar person.
 He eventually succeeded in persuading his parents to let him go.
 Before he left, his father gave him his shoes, and his mother prayed for his success and preservation.